 Still, Northumberland tried to implement the boy king’s plan.
 He hastily assembled an army and marched against Mary in East Anglia…but he had not prepared for Mary to act as resolutely as she did – or for quite so many people to declare for her.
 On July 20, he learned that his own Privy Council had proclaimed Mary queen, and his resistance dissolved.
 Northumberland himself declared for Mary, claiming that he had merely followed the instructions of his deceased King.
-That strategy did not work, nor did his return to Catholicism: Northumberland was executed on August 22, 1553 on Tower Hill.
+That strategy did not work (he was arrested on July 21), nor did his return to Catholicism: Northumberland was executed on August 22, 1553 on Tower Hill.

 My Devise for the Succession